 When you start CBT, you’ll be working in a safe way to identify negative patterns and thoughts, then given the tools to change these unhelpful thoughts and behaviours and to deal with problems by breaking them down.
 We’re committed to supporting each client through to the right outcome.

-CBT has been proven to be effective for a range of problems (including depression, anxiety, trauma, addiction, generalised anxiety disorder, worry and panic) in people of all ages, though it might be presented in certain forms depending on the client.
+Cognitive-Behavioural Therapy (CBT) has been proven to be effective for a range of problems (including depression, anxiety, trauma, addiction, generalised anxiety disorder, worry and panic) in children and adults though it might be presented in different forms depending on the client.
 It’s also suitable for couples and families.

-As well as regular CBT, Dr Stuart Sadler (Chartered Psychologist at Newcastle Psychologist & Counselling) is also trained and experienced in a specialist form of CBT aimed to help improve people suffering from insomnia, nightmares, or early morning waking (Cognitive-Behavioural Therapy for Insomnia, CBT-I).
+As well as having skilled Specialist CBT Therapists, Newcastle Psychologist & Counselling‘s Lead Psychologist, Dr Stuart Sadler (Chartered Clinical Psychologist), is also trained and experienced in a specialist form of Cognitive-Behavioural Therapy aimed to help improve people suffering from insomnia, nightmares, and early morning waking (Cognitive-Behavioural Therapy for Insomnia, CBT-I).
 This uses different methods and techniques from regular CBT and has been shown to have outstanding results even in people that have suffered from sleep problems for years.